 To help identify if you have dehydrated hair, here are a few things to look for: hair that feels super dry after the wash process, hair that is flat and constantly greasy at the scalp and hair that feels rough to the touch, even after using smoothing products.
 If any of these struggles ring a bell, you likely have dehydrated hair.

 What's the Difference Between Dehydrated Hair and Dry Hair?

 It’s so common for people to refer to dehydrated and dry hair interchangeably so it can be confusing to understand that they’re not the same.
 Dehydrated hair happens when there is a lack of water.
 Simply put, water is a key nutrient for your hair and when there is a significant lack of it, your strands won’t be able to retain any moisture.

-1. Use A Hydrating Hair Care System
+1. Use a Hydrating Hair Care System

-3. Protect Your Hair At Night
+3. Protect Your Hair at Night

 4. Avoid Heat Styling

-For those with curly hair, protective braided hairstyles can keep your dehydrated hair from getting worse.
-The L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In is also great for creating soft and bouncy natural curls with no weigh-down, and includes nourishing ingredients such as sunflower seed oil.
+For those with curly hair, protective hairstyles can keep your dehydrated strands from getting worse.
+The L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In is great for creating soft and bouncy natural curls with no weigh-down and includes nourishing ingredients such as sunflower seed oil.